swaminathanrahul/DengAI/README.md

 ## Feature engineering
 These choices led to the biggest improvement in score:
 - Forward-filled missing values.
 Forward-fill seemed the best choice for time-series problems.
+- Since mosquito infestations are correlated temporally (in the future) with past rainfall and temperature rises, we use a rolling window approach to encode the past as new features.
-- Implemented rolling averages of 2, 4 and 6 weeks respectively for 7 most correlated features, which allows the model to understand how time lag impacts case numbers.
+- For this we implemented rolling averages of 2, 4 and 6 weeks into the past respectively for many temperature, humidity and precipitation related features.
+This allows the model to understand how time lag impacts new cases.
-- Implemented cyclical encoding for ``weekofyear``.
+- The variables we implemented rolling averages in this version are:

+- In order to enforce week of year (0--52) to also show proximity of the end of the year to the beginning, we implemented cyclical encoding for ``weekofyear`` mapping the weeks (52) on a circle to cartesian coordinates thereby introducing Eucledian proximity in a distance score.
+- Ideally one would use the number of cases in past weeks to also indicate trends for future predictions.
+However, given that the test data does not provide this data, it was ignored so as not to predict into the far  future, using predictions of the near future.
+Doing that would result in uncontrolled drift and hence was not introduced.

 ## Repository Structure
 - **conf**: Contains Kedro config files.